DjangoGirls/tutorial/en/intro_to_command_line/README.md

 <!--sec data-title="Opening: Linux" data-id="linux_prompt" data-collapse=true ces-->

-It's probably under Applications → Accessories → Terminal, but that may depend on your system.
+It's probably under Applications → Accessories → Terminal, or Applications → System → Terminal, but that may depend on your system.
 If it's not there, you can try to Google it. :)

 <!--endsec-->